 (1) Out-of-state transfers.
-A student who transfers from an out-of-state school having demonstrated proficiency on an assessment congruent with the academic standards assessed by each Keystone Exam may satisfy the requirements of subsections (c), (d) and (e), subject to guidelines developed by the Secretary.
-The guidelines will be submitted for approval or disapproval by the Board.

-[(k)] (m) Transition.
-To effect successful transition between requirements outlined in subsections (a) and (b) regarding requirements through the [2013-2014] 2015-2016 school year and requirements beginning in the [2014-2015] 2016-2017 school year, subsection (d) regarding requirements beginning in the 2018-2019 school year and subsection (e) regarding requirements beginning in the 2019-2020 school year, [students] a student who will graduate in the [2014-2015] 2016-2017 school year or thereafter, who successfully [complete] completes courses with academic content assessed under [subsection] subsections [(b) or] (c), (d) or (e), regarding [requirements beginning in the 2014-2015 school year, and] requirements beginning in the 2016-2017 school year, 2018-19 school year and 2019-2020 All additions and deletions are highlighted in Bold type [bracketed items] are deletions school year for which Keystone Exams or local validated assessments were not available at the time the course was completed, shall be deemed proficient for purposes of this section. \\\\ VOCATIONAL-TECHNICAL EDUCATION § 4.31.
+A SCHOOL DISTRICT, AVTS OR CHARTER SCHOOL, INCLUDING A CYBER CHARTER SCHOOL, SHALL DETERMINE WHETHER A A student who transfers from an out-of-State school having demonstrated proficiency on an IN COURSEWORK AND assessment ASSESSMENTS congruent with ALIGNED WITH the academic standards assessed by each Keystone Exam may satisfy the requirements of subsections (c), (d) and (e) subject to guidelines GUIDANCE developed by the Secretary.
+The guidelines will be submitted for approval or disapproval by the Board. [(k)] (m) Transition.
+To effect successful transition between requirements outlined in subsections (a) and (b) regarding requirements through the [2013-2014] 2015-2016 school year and requirements beginning in the [2014-2015] 2016-2017 school year, [students] subsection (d) regarding requirements beginning in the 2018-2019 school year and subsection (e) regarding requirements beginning in the 2019-2020 school year, a student who will graduate in the [2014-2015] 2016-2017 school year or thereafter, who successfully [complete] completes courses with academic content assessed under subsection (c), (d) or (e), regarding [requirements beginning in the 2014-2015 school year, and] requirements beginning in the 2016-2017 school year, 2018-19 school year and 2019-2020 school year for which BOTH THE Keystone Exams or AND local validated assessments were not available at the time the course was completed, shall be deemed proficient for purposes of this section. \\\\ 22 PA Code Chapter 4 (006-326) VOCATIONAL-TECHNICAL EDUCATION § 4.31.
 Vocational-technical education.

-(a) Vocational-technical education courses shall be developed in the planned instruction format and be accessible to all high school students attending those grades in which vocationaltechnical education courses are offered.
+(a) Vocational-technical education courses shall be developed in the planned instruction format and be accessible to all high school students attending those grades in which vocational-technical education courses are offered.
 All students and their parents or guardians shall be informed of the students' rights to participate in vocational-technical education programs and courses and that students with disabilities enrolled in the programs are entitled to services under Chapter 14 (relating to special education services and programs).
 Students who complete approved vocational-technical education programs shall have their occupational competency assessed by completion of the appropriate assessment under the Pennsylvania Skills Certificate Program or by completion of another occupational competency assessment approved by the Department.
 A student with a disability shall be provided appropriate accommodations when provided for in the student's individualized education program.
-Students shall also demonstrate proficiency in meeting academic standards as required under § [4.24(a)] 4.24 (relating to high school graduation requirements), including § 4.12(f) (relating to academic standards) and § [4.24(e)] 4.24(f) (relating to special education students) for students with disabilities with an individualized education program. (b) Vocational-technical education courses may be taught at AVTSs or other high schools.
-All additions and deletions are highlighted in Bold type [bracketed items] are deletions underscored items are additions (c) Vocational-technical education programs must consist of a series of planned academic and vocational-technical education courses that are articulated with one another so that knowledge and skills are taught in a systematic manner.
-When appropriate, vocational-technical education programs must adopt, in program areas for which they are available, industry recognized skills standards and may also include cooperative vocational-technical education and participation in vocational student organizations to develop leadership skills. (d) Vocational-technical education courses must include content based upon occupational analysis, clearly stated performance objectives deemed critical to successful employment and assessment of student competencies based upon performance standards.
+Students shall also demonstrate proficiency in meeting academic standards as required under [§ 4.24(a)] § 4.24 (relating to high school graduation requirements), including § 4.12(f) (relating to academic standards) and [§ 4.24(e)] § 4.24(f) for students with disabilities with an individualized education program. - (b) Vocational-technical education courses may be taught at AVTSs or other high schools. - (c) Vocational-technical education programs must consist of a series of planned academic and vocational-technical education courses that are articulated with one another so that knowledge and skills are taught in a systematic manner.
+When appropriate, vocational-technical education programs must adopt, in program areas for which they are available, industry 22 PA Code Chapter 4 (006-326) As approved by the State Board of Education, March 14, 2013 recognized skills standards and may also include cooperative vocational-technical education and participation in vocational student organizations to develop leadership skills. (d) Vocational-technical education courses must include content based upon occupational analysis, clearly stated performance objectives deemed critical to successful employment and assessment of student competencies based upon performance standards.
 [In listing planned instruction in its strategic plan under § 4.13 (relating to strategic plans), a school district or AVTS shall indicate which courses meet the requirements of this section.] \\\\ § 4.33.
 Advisory committees.